EricLWang/self/Codex.md

 * [Spark SC](http://sparksc.org/)
 * [THTR 122: Improvisation and Theatre Games with Eric Trules at USC](https://classes.usc.edu/term-20161/course/thtr-122/)
 * Living @ 2646 Menlo with 10 Brothers

+### Goals
+I don't currently believe in setting rigid long term goals, but here is a list of things I hope to transfer to the section above

+* [  ] Publish a book
+* [  ] Live in Tokyo for at least 2 months
+* [  ] Climb Mt.
+Kilimanjaro

 ### My writing
 Stuff that I've written that means something to me.
 Embarrassingly enough, this section is currently empty in deliberate hopes that this scenario will incentivize me to change that.
 TBD.